 "Alexa, open the Magic Door."

 This command will cue the eerie sound of a door creaking, which will launch Alexa straight into a choose-your-own-adventure-style story.
-Your kid will be immediately silenced so she can hear the story and make some quick decisions to keep it going the right way.
+Your kid will need to keep quiet to hear the story and make quick decisions to keep it going the right way.
 Note: This one takes about 10 minutes, which makes it a nice wind-down tool after dinner and before bed.

 "Alexa, sing 'Happy Birthday.'"